Config Types

 └── ...

-This is just an example structure - schemas and configs can be located anywhere.
+This is just an example structure - schemas and instances can be located anywhere and named anything.

-mobility.schema.yaml specifies the possible values for the mobility.yaml concrete config.
-On the other hand, mobility.yaml defines actual concrete config values.
+mobility.schema.yaml specifies the possible values for the mobility.instance.yaml config instance.

 $schema: "https://json-schema.org/draft/2020-12/schema"